Jonathan Michaux

 To address the limitations of existing approaches, this paper proposes Safe Planning for Articulated Robots Using Reachability-based Obstacle Avoidance With Spheres (SPARROWS).
 The proposed method combines reachability analysis with sphere-based collision primitives and an exact signed distance function to enable real-time motion planning that is certifiably-safe, yet less conservative than previous methods.
 This paper’s contributions are three-fold:

-1. A novel reachable set representation composed of over- lapping spheres, called the Spherical Forward Occupancy (SFO), that overapproximates the robot’s reachable set and is differentiable;
+1. A novel reachable set representation composed of overlapping spheres, called the Spherical Forward Occupancy (SFO), that overapproximates the robot’s reachable set and is differentiable;

-2. An algorithm that computes the exact signed distance between a point and a three dimensional zonotope;
+2. An algorithm that computes the exact signed distance between a point and a three-dimensional zonotope;

 3. A demonstration that SPARROWS outperforms similar state-of-the-art methods on a set of challenging motion planning tasks